rtCamp/Frappe-Manager/docs/faq.md

 Behind Cloudflare's proxy (orange cloud), add `--behind-proxy` to whichever method you pick, otherwise the origin's own redirect loops ([details](guides/ssl.md#behind-proxy)).

 Renewal is not automatic: run `fm ssl renew all` from a daily cron.
 A certificate imported with `--custom` is the one exception; fm never rotates it, re-import a fresh one instead.
-The [SSL guide](guides/ssl.md) has step-by-step instructions for all of it.
+The [HTTPS certificates](guides/ssl.md) has step-by-step instructions for all of it.

 ### `fm info` says a site is `missing` or `unmanaged`.
 What do they mean?